aaroncaraway/aaroncaraway.github.io/_pages/about.md

+---
 title: "About"
 permalink:/about/
 header:
   image: "/images/dance.jpg"

-# About page!
+---

+## This is an about page!